Wilderness Workshop residency program sends artist Kia Neill into the wild

 Resident artists are free to do what they like with their time here.
 The nonprofit only requires participating artists to donate one piece of work to be auctioned off for Wilderness Workshop's benefit.

-Neill has snapped countless photos during her very active residency, as ideas for future work develop in her mind's eye.
+Neill has snapped countless photos during her very active residency as ideas for future work developed in her mind's eye.

 "When I make work, it's very much about the process of discovery and realization," Neill explained.
 "It's through making that I realize what it's going to be.
 So for me, making art is a thought process."